-After collecting the spectra there were a number of qualitative results that were immediately apparent, all of which can be observed in Fig. (5).
+After collecting the spectra there were a number of qualitative results that were immediately apparent, all of which can be observed in Fig. 5.
 One of the more striking results is the general lack of bending modes in solidified water, regardless of solidification method.
-None of the jelly, gelatin, or ice spectra have any peaks around $1600 \,\mathrm{cm}^{-1}$, suggesting that when placed in a lattice structure H2O molecules can no longer bend, irrespective of the specific shape of the lattice.
+None of the jelly, gelatin, or ice spectra have any peaks around 1600 cm-1, suggesting that when placed in a lattice structure H2O molecules can no longer bend, irrespective of the specific shape of the lattice.

 The bovine gelatin has a broad fluorescence throughout the entire range of sampled wavenumbers, which is to be expected when examining animal specimens, as this range of fluorescence is typically caused by the aromatic amino acids (Phenylalanine, Tyrosine, Tryptophan, Histidine, etc.).
 This same fluorescence, however, is absent in our jelly spectra.
-It is possible that the energy states get shifted to higher wavenumbers, and the fluorescence seen around 4000 cm^{-1} is the beginning of the peak, but more likely it suggests a drastic compositional change in the protein structures in jellies.
+It is possible that the energy states get shifted to higher wavenumbers, and the fluorescence seen around 4000 cm-1 is the beginning of the peak, but more likely it suggests a substantial compositional change in the protein structures in jellies.
 Some possibilities include proteins that are deficient in the aromatic amino acids, glycoproteins, or carbohydrates, but more investigation is necessary to reach any conclusions.
 The lack of aromatic amino acids in jellies is supported by findings that Hydra vulgaris, classified in the same phylum as the samples presented here, are lacking in the aromatics [8].

-Both the jelly and ice spectra readily show changes in the structure of the water stretching band (approximately $2500-4000 \text{ cm}^{-1}$), while in the raw data for the bovine gelatin it is unclear whether any significant change can be observed.
+Both the jelly and ice spectra readily show changes in the structure of the water stretching band (approximately 2500-4000 cm-1), while in the raw data for the bovine gelatin it is unclear whether any significant change can be observed.
 Further analysis of the spectra using MATLAB makes this clearer.

 Figure 5: Typical examples of the four main types of spectra collected. a) A typical seawater spectrum.
-Note the bending doublet around 1600 cm^{-1} and sulfate peak just below 1000 cm^{-1} . b) A typical marine jelly spectrum.
-Note the lack of bending doublet and sulfate peak, modified stretching band around $2500-4000 \text{ cm}^{-1}$, and fluorescence above 4000 cm^{-1} . c) A typical bovine gelatin spectrum.
-Note the lack of bending modes, and broad fluorescence. d) A typical ice spectrum.
+Note the bending doublet around 1600 cm-1 and sulfate peak just below 1000 cm-1. b) A typical marine jelly spectrum.
+Note the lack of bending doublet and sulfate peak, modified stretching band around 2500-4000 cm-1, and fluorescence above 4000 cm-1. c) A typical bovine gelatin spectrum.
+Note the lack of bending modes, possibly modified stretching modes, and broad fluorescence. d) A typical ice spectrum.
 Note the lack of bending modes and modified stretching band.